 The Cardinal Perspective: A Block of 100 Years

-However, the cardinal perspective is less relevant when discussing the commonly accepted definition of centuries in the context of the Gregorian calendar and the Anno Domini system.
+That said, the cardinal perspective is less relevant when discussing the commonly accepted definition of centuries in the context of the Gregorian calendar and the Anno Domini system.

 Historical Context: The Evolution of Timekeeping